Brian Dela Rue

 M.Appl.Sc, P.G Dip Hort.Sc, NZCE

-At DairyNZ, Brian’s research is focused on improving workforce productivity, increasing the attractiveness of dairy workplaces, and the role technology.
+At DairyNZ, Brian’s research is focused on improving workforce productivity, increasing the attractiveness of dairy workplaces, and the role of technology.
 A core part of the research is learning from farmer experiences and developing practical solutions that provide farmers with options that align with their individual needs.

 Brian started at DairyNZ in 2006 working with the robotic milking project team, developing the practices for robotic milking in a pasture grazed system – a world first.
 He also evaluated the performance of early versions of cow wearables in heat detection as well as inline mastitis detection systems.
 Results were variable but open discussions with technology suppliers led to improvements in products offered to farmers.